 The world of birds in North America is so diverse.
-From hummingbirds to condors, North America boasts a large range of feathered friends.
+North America boasts an extensive range of feathered friends, from hummingbirds to condors.
 What happens, however, when the birds decide to be less than friendly?

 Birds can be dangerous.
 Sharp beaks, slashing talons, silent flights, and speed.
 All of these things can make a bird dangerous.

-We are going to countdown the 10 most dangerous birds in North America.
+We will count down the ten most dangerous birds in North America.
 Read on to learn about just what makes them so dangerous.

 10. Peregrine Falcon